Immutable Log Storage as a Service on Private and Public Blockchains: Discussion

 To reiterate, the cost of ownership will depend on the intensity of the submissions of SBs.
 When the intensity is low, Ethereum is cheaper.
 When the intensity increases, IBM Blockchain becomes more economical.
 Quantitatively, Ethereum blockchain will be more economical if the number of SB submissions per day will be less than 2 (for the \textit{fast} and \textit{fastest} scenarios) and less than 3 (for the \textit{average} and \textit{slow} scenarios).
 These thresholds may change in the future (as the underlying costs are non-constant).
 In contrast, the underlying cost associated with running LCaaS and producing CBs is constant (the sum of computation cost for mining and the cost for storing CBs).

 Moreover, the IBM Blockchain can be used by multiple workloads.
 Thus, an organization may reduce the cost per workload by sharing blockchain infrastructure.

 Note that we do not consider the overhead associated with the maintenance of the IBM Blockchain infrastructure.
-Also, the ETH--USD exchange rate is volatile (in the last 12 months it ranged between $\approx$\$111~USD and $\approx$\$400~USD for 1~ETH~\cite{Ethereum63:online}), adding additional risks related to currency conversion.
+Also, the ETH--USD exchange rate is volatile (in the last 12 months it ranged between $\approx$\$111~USD and $\approx$\$400~USD for 1~ETH~\cite{Ethereum63:online}), adding additional currency conversion risks.

 To summarize, the pros and cons are as follows.
 Ethereum implementation is decentralized, has higher redundancy, and a higher degree of trust (due to the large number of miners involved) than the IBM Blockchain.
 However, its budget is less predictable (due to fluctuation in gas price and ETH--USD conversion rate).
 Moreover, if the number of transactions is high, the Ethereum-based LCaaS may become prohibitively expensive.